 How to protect your car from salt damage

-While salt is good for the roads, it can be very bad for the cars on those roads.
+While salt is good for removing ice from the roads, it can be very bad for the cars on those roads.
 That magical substance used for de-icing can also de-paint your car.

 Lucky for Kentuckians, salt helps keep our roadways drivable even when Old Man Winter has other plans.
 According to Wheeler Nevels, Roadway Preservation Manager with the Kentucky Transportation Cabinet, the Bluegrass state annually spreads about 500 million pounds of salt on 63,000 lane miles of Kentucky roadways.
 That’s more than 100 pounds per Kentuckian!